Overview of Graduate Program

 To prepare for appointment as a Graduate Student Instructor (GSI), students are required to take a 300-level pedagogy course for Reading and Composition.
 Students normally fulfill this requirement by taking College Writing 375 in the fall semester of the 1st year (this course is not usually offered in the spring).
 Though taking CW375 during the first semester as a GSI is allowed by Grad Division, we have found it much more valuable and productive for students to complete the course prior to teaching for the first time and require our GSIs to do so.
 For those 1st-year students who have stipend support for their second year (and therefore won’t teach until the third year), the pedagogy course may be taken during the fall semester of the 2nd year.
-Students concerned about scheduling conflicts with CW375 should speak with Robin Davidson, GSSA, about possible alternatives.
-Also, GSIs for TDPS enroll each semester in Theater 300 (4 units, S/U) with their teaching supervisor.
-In addition, all students interested in dance pedagogy are encouraged to take Theater 340 as part of their own professional development.
+Students concerned about scheduling conflicts with CW375 should speak with Robin Davidson, GSAO, about possible alternatives.
+GSIs for TDPS also enroll each semester in Theater 300 (4 units, S/U) with their teaching supervisor.
+In addition, all students interested in dance pedagogy are encouraged to take Theater 340, when available, as part of their own professional development.
 Graduate students don’t usually teach dance courses for TDPS except as a student-led Theater 98, but Theater 340 “Pedagogy: Movement Based Courses” is required in order to be considered should there be an opening in our curriculum.
-This class is only offered one semester every other year so please plan accordingly.
+This class is not offered every year.